Parsl/parsl/docs/userguide/workflows/logging.rst

 The ``submit_script`` directory contains the input and outputs from the :ref:`resource providers <label-execution>` used by a Parsl application.
-The actual contents of the file vary, but most providers will produce a shell script used when requesting resources and the outputs of the shell scripts
+The actual contents of the file vary between Parsl configurations, but most providers will produce a shell script used when requesting resources and the outputs of the shell scripts.

 Executor Logs
 ~~~~~~~~~~~~~